Zahidmughal808/ReactJS-Assignment/README.md

 Note: Before run the client side application you have to run server on your machine!
 ###### ######### Steps to Run the Project on Server Side ######### #########

+### Steps to Run the Project on Server side
-Follow these steps to follow:
+Follow these steps to run the project:

 1. **Clone the Repository**:
    Clone the project repository to your local machine.